 About Marisa DeFranco

 I am the granddaughter of immigrants, and now I am an immigration attorney, a leader in my field.
-My grandparents on my father's side were from Sicily, my maternal great-grandmother came from Northern Italy, all of them fresh off the boat, all of them coming for the American Dream, with little more than the clothes on their backs.
+My grandparents were from Sicily and Northern Italy, all of them coming for the American Dream, with little more than the clothes on their backs.
 The same dream of freedom that my husband’s parents sought when they left China.

-No less than the American Dream is at stake, and I am running to ensure that every American has the opportunity and the very access to that American Dream.
-I am running to put the government back into the hands of the people, NOT the wealthiest 10% who currently own and operate the system.
+We in the Sixth District are working hard every day, while Congress is hardly working.
+I am running to ensure that everyday people have the opportunity and the access to that American Dream.
+I am running to put the government back into the hands of the people, NOT the powerful elite who currently own and operate the system.

-I am running for those 90%, the ones —
+I am running for Everyday People, the ones —

 - Who show up to work every day